anjot2807/Diabetes_prediction_model/README.md

 Model Performance:
-Logistic regression:
+Logistic Regression:

-Accuracy: 95.97%
+Accuracy: 95.67%
-Macro Precision: 92.71%
+Macro Precision: 90.74%
-Macro Recall: 80.33%
+Macro Recall: 80.75%
-Macro F1 Score: 85.24%
+Macro F1 Score: 84.88%
+Comment: Logistic Regression performs well overall, with high accuracy and a balanced trade-off between precision and recall.

-Logistic regression with SMOTEENN:
+Logistic Regression with SMOTEENN:

-Accuracy: 95.93%
+Accuracy: 87.11%
-Macro Precision: 95.90%
+Macro Precision: 69.61%
-Macro Recall: 95.95%
+Macro Recall: 88.78%
-Macro F1 Score: 95.92%
+Macro F1 Score: 74.11%
+Comment: The model with SMOTEENN shows a decrease in accuracy but an improvement in recall, indicating better identification of positive instances, at the cost of precision.

 XGBoost:

-Accuracy: 93.51%
+Accuracy: 91.67%
-Macro Precision: 78.78%
+Macro Precision: 75.37%
-Macro Recall: 87.10%
+Macro Recall: 89.79%
-Macro F1 Score: 82.22%
+Macro F1 Score: 80.27%

-KNN:
+Comment: XGBoost performs well, with a good balance between precision and recall, providing high accuracy.

+K-Nearest Neighbors (KNN):

-Accuracy: 95.85%
+Accuracy: 95.91%
-Macro Precision: 93.85%
+Macro Precision: 92.27%
-Macro Recall: 78.55%
+Macro Recall: 80.96%
-Macro F1 Score: 84.25%
+Macro F1 Score: 85.54%

-RandomForest:
+Comment: KNN achieves high accuracy with strong precision, but slightly lower recall compared to Logistic Regression.

+Random Forest:

-Accuracy: 96.67%
+Accuracy: 96.73%
-Macro Precision: 96.32%
+Macro Precision: 94.90%
-Macro Recall: 82.15%
+Macro Recall: 84.14%
-Macro F1 Score: 87.69%
+Macro F1 Score: 88.62%

-Summary:
-The dataset consists of various patient attributes, including demographic information, medical history, and diabetes-related indicators.
-The goal is to predict the presence or absence of diabetes based on these features.

-Five different models were trained and evaluated on the dataset.
-The RandomForest model achieved the highest accuracy (96.67%) and macro F1 score (87.69%) among the models, making it a promising candidate for predicting diabetes in this context.
-Further fine-tuning and exploration of feature importance could enhance model performance.
+Comment: Random Forest outperforms other models with the highest accuracy and a good balance between precision and recall.

+Overall Recommendation:
+Based on the provided metrics, Random Forest appears to be the most effective model for predicting the diabetes dataset, as it achieves the highest accuracy and a balanced trade-off between precision and recall.
+Consideration should also be given to the specific goals and requirements of the application, as different models may be preferred depending on the emphasis on precision or recall.